greenwoodma/BlenderAddons/Import-Export/ESRI_ASCII/README.md

 This addon allows you to import raster data stored using the [ESRI ASCII format](http://resources.esri.com/help/9.3/arcgisdesktop/com/gp_toolref/spatial_analyst_tools/esri_ascii_raster_format.htm) into Blender to create a new mesh object.
 This data format is commonly used to encode LIDAR or other topology data and usually has the extension `.asc`.
+For example, in the UK the [Environment Agency makes their LIDAR data available](https://environment.data.gov.uk/dataset/2e8d0733-4f43-48b4-9e51-631c25d1b0a9) in this format.

 ![example](./examples/SK1199_DTM_2M.png)